iotaledger/compass/docs/HOWTO_private_tangle.md

 SNAPSHOT_FILE = /iri/conf/snapshot.txt
 COORDINATOR = "coordinator address value" //TODO update with Coordinator address in a later step.
 MILESTONE_START_INDEX = 2
+NUMBER_OF_KEYS_IN_A_MILESTONE = 8
 MAX_DEPTH = 1000
 ```

-`MAX_DEPTH = 1000` - only required on the node where the COO will be issuing milestones.
+- `MAX_DEPTH = 1000` - only required on the node where the COO will be issuing milestones.
 If you are creating more than one IRI node, we recommend you remove this option from their `iota.ini` file.
-`MWM = 9` - sets the minimum weight magnitude (MWM) required by a client when performing proof-of-work (PoW).
+- `MWM = 9` - sets the minimum weight magnitude (MWM) required by a client when performing proof-of-work (PoW).
 The minimum value that can be configured is 9.
 A value lower than that requires code changes in the network stack.
 Keep in mind that an MWM of 9 requires a negligible amount of PoW, so we do not expect any requirement to lower it further.
 For comparison, the IOTA Mainnet Network uses `MWM = 14`.
-`COORDINATOR` - we will bootstrap the coordinator in **Step 2** and replace the setting value with the correct value.
+- `COORDINATOR` - we will bootstrap the coordinator in **Step 2** and replace the setting value with the correct value.
+- `NUMBER_OF_KEYS_IN_A_MILESTONE = 8` - see **Step 2** for context

 #### Create custom genesis
 Create a custom genesis `snapshot.txt` file and place it in the `/iri/conf` folder of the main node (the node that will be issuing milestones).